 “But we will not boast of things without our measure, but according to the measure of the rule which God hath distributed to us, a measure to reach even unto you.”

-Then there is the New International Version (NIV) of the Bible.
 This easy to read and easy to understand adaptation of scripture is popular for obvious reasons.
-It’s accuracy is rarely questioned, but some say the text may take some textual liberties to boost our understanding.
+Some say the text may take some textual liberties to boost our understanding.

 “We, however, will not boast beyond proper limits, but will confine our boasting to the field God has assigned to us, a field that reaches even to you.”